travis-ci/dpl/CONTRIBUTING_2.md

 The tests can be run on Travis CI individually, or combined, by triggering a build via our API, using the script [.travis/trigger](https://github.com/travis-ci/dpl/blob/dpl-2/.travis/trigger).
-This takes a provider name as an argument, and requires a Travis CI API token to be given.
+This takes a provider name as an argument, and requires a Travis CI API token.

 For example, this triggers a build that executes the GitHub Pages test on Travis CI: